Shellyda/leetcode-algorithms-challenges/graphs/core_skills/graphs_representation/README.md

 };
 ```

 How can this be used to represent a graph?
 As we mentioned, graphs are abstract and can be defined in many ways.
 Let's say that all of the `0`'s in our grid are vertices.
 To traverse a graph, we are allowed to move up, down, left and right.
 If we are to connect the `0`s together, using our edges, we would end up getting a bunch of connected zeroes, which are connected components, and that denotes a graph.
-We shall discuss matrix traversal in the next chapter.

 ![hello](https://imagedelivery.net/CLfkmk9Wzy8_9HRyug4EVA/f3c04f37-7656-4836-f263-3ae19258c100/sharpen=1)

 **The space complexity of a matrix is *O*(*n*∗*m*) where n*n* is the number of rows and m*m* is the number of columns.**